Geologists are specialist Earth scientists that work with rocks and the natural processes associated with rocks.

 Their wider understanding of the Earth and its processes is also important, not just for the rocks.
 Geologists may be experts on mudslides and other ground-based natural disasters and what cause them, earthquakes and volcanoes for example.
 Therefore, they also study the Earth's short-term processes and their impact.

 Finally, they study the age of rocks, attempting to piece together a chronology of events for the formation of our land masses and changes over time.

 The majority of geologists work in industry.
 Their understanding of geological processes means they make great petrochemical prospectors.
 They will also work planning mining for coal, precious metals and every-day ores.
 You are just as likely to see them working in conjunction with an iron mine as you are on an oilrig.
 Nearly one quarter of qualified geologists work in oil and gas extraction.

 Approximately one in every six works in engineering services, one in seven in technical and advisory, one in twelve in government facilities (which does not include education or healthcare).
-Finally, the remaining 7% work in higher education such as universities as lecturers, or as research staff in university labs and departments.
+Finally, the remaining 7% work in higher education such as universities as lecturers, or as research staff in university labs and departments.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Geologist Salary?

 The pay scale for geology is rather complex.
 It all depends on where the candidate opts to work and there seems to be a greater variation in this field than might be considered normal.
 Increasingly, there is a job's shortage with geology as there is across all STEM subjects.
 Wages, therefore, have increased dramatically in the last few years.
-At present, median salary is $89,700 across all sectors.
-The highest payer is the oil and gas industry with a median pay of $129,550.
-University education jobs come in with a salary rate at nearly half of that: $66,230 at May 2015.
-Engineering services pay closest to the median with an average salary of $80,180.
+The median salary for geologists was $93,580 as of May 2020.
+The highest payer is the oil and gas industry with a median pay of $125,670, followed by those in the federal government, who earned a median salary of $104,210.*